Speed Reads:

 Here’s what you can generally expect with each price range:

 • Under $100: You can get a basic, efficient OBD2 scanner for around $60.
-Devices in this range can read a good range of OBD trouble codes and perform an emissions test.
-Some scanners in this price range may require a subscription for updates.
-There are Bluetooth OBD2 scanners in this price range, but these may have hard-to-use apps or require a subscription.
+These devices should recognize a wide range of trouble codes and perform an emissions test.
+Some scanners in this range may require a subscription for updates.
+Some Bluetooth OBD2 scanners are in this price range, but these may have hard-to-use apps or require a subscription.

 • $100 to $200: Scanners in this range offer a wider range of functionality, such as live data and monitoring of ABS and airbag systems.
 Many Bluetooth OBD2 scanners fall in this price range.
 Because a Bluetooth scanner uses your phone’s screen and computer, it can be less expensive than a wired scanner with similar functionality.
 If you’re an at-home mechanic working on your own car, this is a good price range for an OBD2 scanner.